 - Safety measures in transporting children (if applicable)

-- Find local training courses by contacting your local Child Care Resource and Referral (CCR&R) agency.
+- Find local training courses that meet state requirements by contacting your local Child Care Resource and Referral (CCR&R) agency.
 Search for your local agency on our CCR&R Search page.

 - Your state licensing office can provide information on child care training requirements.
 Find their contact information on our State by State Resource Map.